 Scruffing a cat

 You should not pick up a cat over a few months of age by the scruff of the neck.
-This is now mother cats pick up and move her kittens, but they are small and light.
+Although this is now mother cats, pick up and move her kittens, but they are small and light.
 A fully grown cat can range in weight from 4kg to 8kg and picking up by the scruff without providing additional support is going to place enormous strain on the spine and muscles.

-Cats and children can be a great combination but there is always the potential for the cat or the child to get hurt if children don’t follow basic safety precautions.
-A cat is quite heavy to a young child and they should not be allowed to pick up a cat until they are physically strong enough to do so safely.
-If handled incorrectly a cat can and will lash out and scratch or bite.
+Cats and children can be a great combination, but there is always the potential for the cat or the child to get hurt if children don’t follow basic safety precautions.
+A cat is quite heavy to a young child, and they should not be allowed to pick up a cat until they are physically strong enough to do so safely.
+If mishandled a cat can and will lash out and scratch or bite.
 There is also the potential for the cat to become injured.
 So wait until your child is older and teach him how to pick up a cat safely, and only when necessary.

 Don’t pick up a cat to remove him from a fight.
 This may sound like the logical approach but a wound up cat can be dangerous and unintentionally lash out.
 If you encounter your cat fighting, get a broom and split them up that way.